axibase/atsd-use-cases/how-to/github/pr-report.md

 ![](images/email-notifications.png)

-> The system will prevent malformed email addresses from being saved and return a warning.
+> The system will prevent malformed email addresses from being saved and return a warning if one is entered.

 ## Configuring Report Delivery